owstack/btc-node/README.md

 [![Coverage Status](https://img.shields.io/coveralls/owstack/btc-node.svg?style=flat-square)](https://coveralls.io/r/owstack/btc-node)
 [![Greenkeeper badge](https://badges.greenkeeper.io/owstack/btc-node.svg)](https://greenkeeper.io/)

-A Bitcoin Cash full node for building applications and services with Node.js.
+A Bitcoin full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install